 - Olive oil for frying

-- Finely dice the onions, then fry with some olive oil in a high-sided frying pan or wok over a medium-low heat.
-Cook until they start to turn translucent.
+- Finely dice the onions and peppers, then fry with some olive oil in a high-sided frying pan or wok over a medium-low heat.
+Cook until the onions start to turn translucent and soft.

 - Mince the garlic and add to the pan.
-Add the cumin, cayenne pepper and paprika and stir well to combine with the onion and garlic.
+Add the cumin, chilli flakes/cinnamon, smoked paprika, red wine vinegar and tomato paste and stir well to combine with the onion and garlic.
 Cook for a couple of minutes to release those spice flavours.

-- Next add the tomato puree, chopped tomatoes, dash of balsamic and parsley.
-Give the contents of the pan a really good stir and then leave to cook over a medium heat for around 30 minutes.
+- Next add the chopped tomatoes.
+Give the contents of the pan a really good stir, bring to a simmer, and then leave to cook over a low-medium heat (with the lid on the pan) for around 30 minutes.
 The tomatoes should break down so you end up with a lovely rich tomato sauce.

 - At this point, you can either continue with the recipe or, if you are making the sauce in advance, take the sauce off the heat and allow to cool before storing in the fridge overnight.

-- Make 4 wells in the sauce (it should be quite thick so will hold its form, if it is too sloppy, cook for a little while longer to simmer off the excess liquid) and crack an egg into each well.
-Cook the eggs for 10 minutes, for runny yolks.
+- Make 4 wells in the sauce and crack an egg into each well.
+Place the lid back on the pan and cook the eggs for approximately 10 minutes, for runny yolks.

-- Serve in the pan, topped with any combo of chorizo, avocado and feta, and dollops or zatar spice-topped yoghurt if you have any in your store cupboard.
+- Serve in the pan, topped with any combo of chorizo, avocado and feta, and dollops of paprika-topped yoghurt.
+And a big pile of gluten free flatbread for dipping and scooping!

 For more brunch inspiration, why not check out some of my other gluten free brunch recipes while you are here: